Connections

 Section titled “Configure connection properties”Each connection includes:

-- Name — A descriptive label (e.g., “Source System”, “Staging Area”, “Data Vault”).
+- Name: a descriptive label (e.g., “Source System”, “Staging Area”, “Data Vault”).

-- Connection string — The details needed to connect to this data store.
+- Connection string: the details needed to connect to this data store.

-- Location — The schema, catalog, or database name.
+- Location: the schema, catalog, or database name.

-- Qualifiers — The characters used to quote identifiers (e.g.,
+- Qualifiers: the characters used to quote identifiers (e.g.,

-[and]for SQL Server,"for PostgreSQL). - Separator — The character used between schema and table names (typically
+[and]for SQL Server,"for PostgreSQL). - Separator: the character used between schema and table names (typically

 .).